usnistgov/fipy/README.txt

-You can communicate with the :term:`FiPy` developers and with other users via our `mailing list`_ and we welcome you to use the `tracking system`_ for bugs, support requests, feature requests and patch submissions |citeMailingTracking|.
+You can communicate with the :term:`FiPy` developers and with other users via our `mailing list`_ and we welcome you to use the `tracking system`_ for bugs, support requests, feature requests and patch submissions [FiPyMailingList,FiPyBugTracker]_.
 We welcome collaborative efforts on this project.

 :term:`FiPy` is a member of MatForge_, a project of the `Materials Digital Library Pathway`_.
 This National Science Foundation funded service provides